 - An increment in Z means there are no new terms or structural changes.
 These changes will involve no change in content other than labels (fixing preferred labels, fixing or adding/removing alternate labels) and adding or removing “related” links.

 - An increment in Y may involve new terms and minor structural changes but should be fully backwards-compatible for all general purposes; some terms may be indicated as deprecated but will not actually be deleted.

-- An increment in X indicates a breaking change: deprecated terms will have been actually deleted, term URI’s may have been changed, or there may be a significant change in structure (for example a new discipline or facet, or removal of an old discipline) that may require some software effort to address.
+- An increment in X indicates a breaking change: deprecated terms will have been actually deleted, term URI’s may have been changed, or there may be a significant change in structure that may require some software effort to address.